micmejia/bible-dump/NKJV/Exodus/Exod 31.md

 the altar of burnt offering with all its utensils, and the laver and its base--

 ###### 10
-the [^a]garments of ministry, the holy garments for Aaron the priest and the garments of his sons, to minister as priests,
+the garments of ministry, the holy garments for Aaron the priest and the garments of his sons, to minister as priests,

 ###### 11
 and the anointing oil and sweet incense for the holy _place._ According to all that I have commanded you they shall do." ## The Sabbath Law